 - Who benefits from route optimization

 - How does the Route Optimization work?

 What is Route Optimization?

 Route optimization is designed to improve efficiency and reduce costs.
 It helps businesses to complete orders and manage all the variables of a delivery management operation.
 It is a critical piece of digital infrastructure for logistics teams, distribution systems and for small businesses that need to get deliveries out to their local customers.

 Route optimization is often thought of as simply the fastest way to navigate multiple stops but actually software takes into account other variables like road dimensions and vehicle restrictions.
 You can even mix the AI power of routing software solutions with local driver knowledge to get the best of both worlds.

-And if that isn’t enough here are some other factors that route optimization software needs to take into account:
+And if that isn’t enough here are some other factors that routing algorithms needs to take into account:

 - How can we reduce the number of turns on the route?